shymonk/shymonk/posts/how-to-customize-save-in-django-admin-inline-form.md

         saved_instances = super(BookInlineFormSet, self).save_new_objects(commit)
         if commit:
             book = saved_instances[0]
-            author = book.author  # author.id is None
+            author = book.author  # wrong way
         return saved_instances

 Because django probably already **cached** a invalid author before.
-In order to get a "fresh" `author`, use the primary key value of the related object as stored in the db field instead.
+In order to get a "fresh" author, use the primary key value of the related object as stored in the db field instead.

     def save_new_objects(self, commit=True):